 We purchased truckloads of supplies from Costco, and picked up multiple loads of donated goods collected by Kansas City's Children's Mercy Hospital.
 Our drivers were kind enough to volunteer their time and energy in order to collect the supplies, and make the overnight drive to Texas to deliver them the next morning.
 This huge undertaking allowed us to fulfill some of the critical needs of over 200 people being sheltered at the Vietnamese Martyr's Church, plus an additional 200 people sheltered by the Dominican Sisters, all in Houston.
 We are proud of this achievement, and are pleased to provide a photo journal of the event on this page.

 Our staff remains dedicated to continuing to assist those affected by the storm in any way we can.

-And we, at The American Children's Society, would like to give very special thanks to these caring people from the Kansas City Area, who helped make the effort possible:
+And we, at the Auto Donation Center, would like to give very special thanks to these caring people from the Kansas City Area, who helped make the effort possible:

 Shelly Doyle, Kansas City

 Marcia Tammeus & Children's Mercy Hospital, Kansas City

 Our driver picked up goods collected by Kansas City's Children's Mercy Hospital and donated to American Children's Society's Midwest Region.

 We planned to deliver them to children impacted by the storm, so they would have something fun in addition to the essentials we would deliver to them in Houston.

 We purchased pallets of food, water, and supplies from Costco.
 Helpful employees volunteered to load them onto the ACS truck.